 Condensate from the boiler will be slightly acidic (typically with a pH from 3.2 to 4.5).
 Install a neutralizing filter when draining into metal pipe and if required by local codes.
-See Replacement parts for the Weil-McLain kit.
+See Replacement parts section at the end of this manual for the Weil-McLain kit.